Penis Burning: 8 Causes & How to Treat It

 Although it’s very common, it can be one of the most difficult causes to identify, since there is no specific trigger (just prolonged friction on the penis glans).
 Read more about penis irritation and what can cause it.

-What to do: Adequate hygiene habits will help to relieve irritation, and underwear fabrics like cotton can help to prevent it.
+How to treat: Adequate hygiene habits will help to relieve irritation, and underwear fabrics like cotton can help to prevent it.
 Sleeping without underwear can also help reduce burning, as it prevents friction during sleep.

 2. Allergic reaction